-The Company holds investment in a wholly owned subsidiary Vela Energy Luxembourg Holdco 2 S.à r.l.
-Sonnedix Holdco Spain B.V. (the parent), incorporated in The Netherlands, owns 99,99% shares of the Company.
+The Company holds investment in a wholly owned subsidiary Vela Energy Luxembourg Holdco 2 S.à r.l..
+Sonnedix España, S.L. (the parent), incorporated in Spain, owns 99,99% shares of the Company and is the ultimate parent company.

-No other balances are outstanding with the related parties as at 31 December 2020.
+No other balances are outstanding with the related parties as at 31 December 2021.